Murder of Jorge Torres: Incident and investigation

-Trial
+Trial of Sarah Boone

 Boone was subsequently charged with second-degree murder for killing Torres and held in Orange County jail without bail.
 Eight different attorneys who represented her withdrew, seven of them having been court-appointed.
 Judge Michael Kraynick ruled that Boone had forfeited her right to court-appointed counsel.
 On July 18, 2024, at a hearing where Boone was representing herself, she submitted a letter which included a hand drawn advertisement for a lawyer.
 The advertisement was circulated by media reporting on the filing, and Boone found representation by attorney James Owens.
 Owens met with state prosecutors about a possible plea agreement to the charge of manslaughter in exchange for a 15-year sentence, which Boone ultimately rejected.

 After multiple delays, including the COVID-19 pandemic and Hurricane Milton, the trial began on October 14, 2024.
 A jury of six with eight alternates was sworn in, and on October 18, 2024, Assistant State Attorney William Jay began opening arguments.
 The defense argued that Boone suffered from battered woman syndrome.
 Prosecutor Jay argued that "This defendant zipped Jorge Torres shut in a suitcase.
 She was able to do this because at the time of his death, he weighed 103 pounds.
 She did this with a malicious intent to punish him and then she went up to sleep and left him to take his final breaths on this Earth alone".
 Closing arguments were on October 25, 2024, and on the same day after less than two hours of deliberation, the jury returned a guilty verdict for second-degree murder.
 On December 2, 2024, Boone was sentenced to life in the Florida Department of Corrections.

+Reactions

+Boone was reportedly "shocked" by the verdict.
+Court TV listed Boone as one of the ten most controversial defendants of 2024.
+Content creators commented on Boone's decision to reject the plea deal, noting that she may have been eligible for parole after only four more years.

+Appeal

+Boone obtained her thirteenth lawyer after multiple appellate attorneys withdrew from her case.